 Vancouver Island British Columbia, Canada Travel Guide

 Southern Vancouver Island (Victoria, Cowichan Valley): This region has a mild, Mediterranean-like climate.
-Summers bring warm, drought conditions, ideal for alfresco adventures.
+Summers bring warm, dry conditions, ideal for alfresco adventures.
 During winter it is mild and wet, having less snow compared to other parts of Canada.
 Victoria often records the least rainfall in British Columbia.

 Warmest weather, most popular time.